List of EastEnders characters introduced in 2008: Mr. Lister

 In April 2011, Lister complained to Billy that his stall was in the wrong position, but Billy said nobody cared.
 Whitney Dean (Shona McGarty) asked for her stall back, and they got chatting.
 He moaned about his life as he got abused by stallholders regularly, and his wife had left him so he rarely saw his two children.
 He invited Whitney for a drink and comforted her, saying that her stepfather, Ricky Butcher (Sid Owen), was doing what was best for her.
-As Lister got up to leave he fell onto Whitney, prompting Janine Butcher (Charlie Brooks) to threaten him and call him a pervert.
+As Lister got up to leave, he fell onto Whitney, prompting Janine Butcher (Charlie Brooks) to threaten him and call him a pervert.
 In May, Denise Fox (Diane Parish) asked Lister to get involved with Patrick Trueman (Rudolph Walker) but Lister said he had no say over the shop, which Patrick owned.
 In June, Whitney and Lauren Branning (Jacqueline Jossa) asked Lister for a stall, but he was reluctant as Whitney had lost a stall for not paying her rent.
-However, he agreed as long as the arrears was paid and a month's rent paid in advance.
+However, he agreed as long as the arrears were paid and a month's rent paid in advance.
 In July, Lister issued Fatboy with a warning for kicking his own stall, but Fatboy decided to abandon his stall before he could be disciplined.
-He warned Eddie Moon (David Essex) about fly tipping and was threatened by Eddie's son Tyler (Tony Discipline).
+He warned Eddie Moon (David Essex) about fly-tipping and was threatened by Eddie's son Tyler (Tony Discipline).
 Lister later accepted a bribe from Eddie.
-In November, Lister appeared following reports that someone was selling Dutch Father Christmas toys, and asked Alfie Moon (Shane Richie) if he knew anything.
+In November, Lister appeared following reports that someone was selling Dutch Father Christmas toys and asked Alfie Moon (Shane Richie) if he knew anything.
 Alfie denied any knowledge, although it was his relatives Tyler and Anthony Moon (Matt Lapinskas) who were involved.
-Anthony asked Fatboy to change them so they no longer spoke Dutch, but Lister later saw one that played a jingle in Fatboy's voice.
+Anthony asked Fatboy to change them, so they no longer spoke Dutch, but Lister later saw one that played a jingle in Fatboy's voice.